The diversity-multiplexing tradeoff of the MIMO Z interference channel: Channel Model and Preliminaries

 for all $i\in \mathcal{I}=\{1,2,s\}$ and $r_s=(r_1+r_2)$.

-The only remaining step to characterize the DMT completely is to evaluate the probabilities in equation \eqref{eq:outage_probability}, which in turn requires the statistics of the mutual information terms $I_{b_i}$'s.
-It will be shown in the next section that this statistics and therefrom the DMT of the channel can be characterized, if only the joint distribution of the eigenvalues of 2 mutually correlated random Wishart matrices are known.
+The only remaining step to characterize the GDMT completely is to evaluate the probabilities in equation \eqref{eq:outage_probability}, which in turn requires the statistics of the mutual information terms $I_{b_i}$'s.
+It will be shown in the next section that these statistics and therefrom the GDMT of the channel can be characterized, if only the joint distribution of the eigenvalues of two mutually correlated random Wishart matrices are known.